FreeRTOS/FreeRTOS-Kernel/.github/pull_request_process.md

 **Assignee**: The Assignee is an AWS Employee who is responsible for identifying reviewers  and managing the PR.
 They track the progress of pull requests and ensure that they are reviewed and merged in a timely manner.

 **Reviewer**: Reviewers are responsible for reviewing pull requests and providing feedback to the contributor.
-Two approving reviews, one of which must be from the CODEOWNER of the reposiroty, are required for a PR to be merged.
+Two approving reviews, one of which must be from the CODEOWNER of the repository, are required for a PR to be merged.

 ## ****Pull Request Life-Cycle****